The Complete List of CPR Songs (Besides Stayin’ Alive)

 Information Source

-By accessing and using this website, you agree to indemnify and hold harmless the website owners, authors, contributors, and affiliates from any claims, damages, liabilities, losses, or expenses resulting from your use of the information presented herein.
+By accessing or using this website, you agree to release, indemnify, and hold harmless the website owners, authors, contributors, and affiliated entities from any claims, losses, damages, or liabilities arising from the use or reliance on the information presented.

 Picture of Michelle Clark, RN ICU/CCU